-My research focuses on questions that sit on the boundary between moral and political philosophy, especially questions about rights.
+My research engages with a wide range of issues in both political philosophy and applied ethics.
 Below I lay out a few different strands of my larger research program and discuss where I’m headed next.
 To find out more about the work I have published, see my publications page.

 Natural Rights Theory